 How to Clean Your Propane Grill

 Summer is upon us, and that means it’s time to invite your friends and family to the house and heat up the grill.
 A poorly maintained grill, however, can put a damper on the festivities.
-Your grill needs to be fully cleaned and prepared before you start grilling, and in this post, we’re going to give you a few simple tips on how to clean your propane grill as quickly and thoroughly as possible.
+Your grill needs to be fully cleaned and prepared before you start grilling.
+By not preparing your propane grill, you could not only contaminate any food that you grill but it could affect the use of the grill.

 Step 1: Make sure the dials are in the off position